plewis/deploy/JC_instructions.md

 You should now have a directory named `g`.
 If you have an existing `g` directory, you will have to remove it (`rm -rf g`) or rename it (`mv g new-name`).
 Be sure you don't actually want the directory before removing it, since this action is permanent.

+It may be a good idea to save the `setupmain.py` file so we can recreate the analyses if we need to:

+	cp setup/setupmain.py g/.

 Move the 'g' directory to your home using the command:

 	mv g ~